Centers for Medicare & Medicaid Services (CMS), Department of Health and Human Services (HHS).

-The Agenda will be posted on the CMS Web site approximately 1 week before the meeting.
+The Agenda will be posted on the CMS Web site at http://cms.hhs.gov/Regulations-and-Guidance/Guidance/FACA/AdvisoryPanelonAmbulatoryPaymentClassificationGroups.html approximately 1 week before the meeting.

-The presentation subject matter must be within the scope of the Panel designated in the Charter.
-Any presentations outside of the scope of this Panel will be returned or requested for amendment.
-Unrelated topics include, but are not limited to, the conversion factor, charge compression, revisions to the cost report, pass-through payments, correct coding, new technology applications (including supporting information/documentation), provider payment adjustments, supervision of hospital outpatient diagnostic services and the types of practitioners that are permitted to supervise hospital outpatient services.
+The subject matter of any presentation and/or comment matter must be within the scope of the Panel designated in the Charter.
+Any presentations or comments outside of the scope of this Panel will be returned or requested for amendment.
+Unrelated topics include, but are not limited to, the conversion factor, charge compression, revisions to the cost report, pass-through payments, Start Printed Page 74774correct coding, new technology applications (including supporting information/documentation), provider payment adjustments, supervision of hospital outpatient diagnostic services and the types of practitioners that are permitted to supervise hospital outpatient services.
 The Panel may not recommend that services be designated as nonsurgical extended duration therapeutic services.

 The Panel may use data collected or developed by entities and organizations other than DHHS and CMS in conducting its review.
 We recommend organizations submit data for CMS staff and the Panel's review.

-In order to consider presentations and/or comments, we will need to receive the following information by email only.
-We cannot accept hardcopy submittals.
+In order to consider presentations and/or comments, we will need to receive the following:

 IV.
 Oral Comments

 In addition to formal oral presentations, which are limited to 5 minutes total per presentation, there will be an opportunity during the meeting for public oral comments, which will be limited to 1 minute for each individual and a total of 3 minutes per organization.